Help the kids learn how to interact with their peers and work in small (or large) group with these fun ideas for People Interaction Activities.

 5. Competition game

-Here are two fun competition activities to try:
+Here are a bunch of fun competition activities to try:

 6. Song Lyrics “Singing Bee”